elimbaum/backscatter-capstone/README.md

 #### FM0

 Once we are able to modulate the signal, the next problem is to actually send bits.
-In particular, we need a *clock recovery* method – how do we align our receiver's data stream with that of our reflector's?
+In particular, we need a *clock recovery* method – how do we align our receiver's data stream with that of our reflector?
 In this prototype, we have used *FM0 encoding*, an extremely simple run-length limited (RLL) code.
 RLL codes are designed to contain sufficient transitions to enable clock recovery; without FM0, a string of identical values could be difficult to differentiate.

 In fact, FM0 is quite similar to Morse code. `1` bits are encoded as a long pulse, while `0` is encoded as two short pulses (hence the "FM" or "frequency modulation" in its name).
 We do not care about the actual level of these pulses, but only their *transitions*: in practice, after every bit, we toggle the signal, but for a `0`, we also toggle halfway through that bit period.
 For example, to send the data `0110`, we encode: